prodevmentor/blog/_posts/2018-04-02-NodeJS_on_Azure.md

 categories: nodejs expressjs azure windows paas
 ---

-My new job has taken me to new interesting adventures.
+My new job has taken me to interesting new adventures.
 This job has introduced me to the fun of trying to get Node.JS and other open source tools to work with the latest versions of Windows.
-This has been a challenge that has been interesting.

 # The pain of Node Gyp